-The Pleaides cluster, perhaps the most celebrated star cluster in all the heavens, is always absent from the Northern Hemisphere’s summer evening sky.
-Instead, on summer evenings, we in the north look for a gorgeous pair of star clusters near the Tail of the constellation Scorpius the Scorpion.
+On summer evenings, look for a gorgeous pair of star clusters near the Tail of the constellation Scorpius the Scorpion.
 They are M6 (Butterfly Cluster) and M7 (Ptolemy’s Cluster).
 M6 and M7 may well be northern summer’s finest clusters.
 To appreciate them, you need a dark sky.
 Binoculars enhance the view.
 Follow the links below to learn more.

 How to find M6 and M7.
 These two star clusters are easy to spot in a dark sky near the curved Tail of the constellation Scorpius.
 Scorpius is shaped like the letter J. There are two stars at the end of the curved part of the J – the Scorpion’s Tail – known as the Cat’s Eyes, or the stinger of Scorpius.
 The two stars are Lesath and Shaula.
 Draw an imagainary line from the star Lesath through the star Shaula to find M7, which is the brighter and larger of the two star clusters.
 From M7, M6 is only a short hop away.
 In fact, the two clusters are close enough together to snuggle within the same binocular field of view.